optiv/talus/docs/source/index.rst

 =====

-Talus is a distributed virtualized tool framework that is intended to ease the running of and result collection of tools in virtualized environments.
+Talus is a distributed virtualized tool framework that is intended to ease the running and result collection of tools in virtualized environments.

 .. toctree::
    :maxdepth: 2